 56. Dishwashing soap

-RV road trips are the best way to see the country and spend time with family or friends.
-However, they can also be a bit of a hassle when it comes to cleaning up afterward.
-That’s where the Swiffer comes in!
+Easy to use.
+Easy to store.
 This versatile cleaning tool is perfect for keeping your RV clean and dust-free.
 The Swiffer’s unique design means that it can reach all those hard-to-reach spots, like under the couch or in between the cushions.
-So, next time you’re planning an RV road trip, be sure to pack a Swiffer.
-It’ll make your trip that much more enjoyable.

 One of the RV road trip must haves is a blanket or two (or even three!).
 Not only will blankets keep you warm on chilly nights, but they can also be used as impromptu picnic mats, sun shields, and more.
-In addition, blankets take up very little space in your RV, so there’s no excuse not to pack them!
-So on your next RV trip, make sure to bring along some cozy blankets to keep you comfortable no matter what the weather brings.
+I

-RV camping is a great way to see the country and spend time with friends or family.
-However, there are some RV road trip must haves that you should always bring along.
-One of these is quarters.
 Quarters can be used for a number of things on an RV trip, including laundry, showers, and even playing fun games like horserace with your friends!
 While you can usually get by without quarters, they can certainly make life on the road easier.
-So next time you RV camp, make sure to bring along a few quarters!
-You’ll be glad you did.

 60. Spare Keys

-One of the most important RV road trip must haves?
 Spare keys!
-You never know when you’re going to lose your RV keys or lock them inside the RV (it happens more often than you’d think, which is why we suggest a Keyless RV Lock system!
+You never know when you’re going to lose your RV keys or lock them inside the RV (it happens more often than you’d think, which is why we suggest a Keyless RV Lock system!)
 Having a spare set of keys on hand will save you a lot of headaches down the road.
-So don’t forget to grab a spare set before you hit the open road – it just might come in handy!

 63. Gear Ties